Sceptre: Antiquity

-Ancient Egypt and Mesopotamia
+Ancient Egypt, Mesopotamia and Judea

 The Code of Hammurabi stela depicts the god Shamash holding a staff.

 The Gilded Wooden sceptre of Tutankhamun.

 The Was and other types of staves were signs of authority in Ancient Egypt.
 For this reason they are often described as "sceptres", even if they are full-length staffs.
 One of the earliest royal sceptres was discovered in the 2nd Dynasty tomb of Khasekhemwy in Abydos.
 Kings were also known to carry a staff, and Pharaoh Anedjib is shown on stone vessels carrying a so-called mks-staff.

 The staff with the longest history seems to be the heqa-sceptre (the "shepherd's crook").

 The sceptre also assumed a central role in the Mesopotamian world, and was in most cases part of the royal insignia of sovereigns and gods.
 This continued throughout Mesopotamian history, as illustrated in literary and administrative texts and iconography.
 The Mesopotamian sceptre was mostly called ĝidru in Sumerian and ḫaṭṭum in Akkadian.

 The Biblical Book of Genesis refers to the sceptre of Judah.

 "The sceptre shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh come; and unto him shall the gathering of the people be."